tomhall82/bodybuilding/README.md

 Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

-The live link can be foudn here - [https://tomhall82.github.io/bodybuilding/](https://tomhall82.github.io/bodybuilding/)
+The live link can be found here - [https://tomhall82.github.io/bodybuilding/](https://tomhall82.github.io/bodybuilding/)

 ## Testing

-Since deployment the site has been continually tested on ios and android devices alongside chrome, edge and firefox browsers.
+Since deployment the site has been continually tested on iOS and android devices alongside chrome, edge and Firefox browsers.

 On both mobile and tablet, the site has been tested in both portrait and landscape orientations.
 The desktop tests have been conducted in various size windows and dynamically to ensure responsiveness.